 Monstera deliciosa is a stunning, large leaf tropical plant, recognized for the beautiful holes they develop in their leaves, known as fenestrations.
 Monstera deliciosa is the most common varietal found in plant stores around the US.
 Often potted in soil or water, they are easy to care for and an excellent choice for medium to bright indirect light environments.

-When grown in water, monsteras develop beautiful and healthy roots that can be fun to watch develop through glass.
-Given the right watering and nutrient schedule, monsteras cab be known to live for decades without soil.
+When grown in water, Monsteras develop beautiful and healthy roots that can be fun to watch develop through glass.
+Given the right watering and nutrient schedule, monsteras can be known to live for decades without soil.

 Native to tropical forests of Central America